Xromi 100 mg/ml oral solution

 Medicinal products which affect DNA synthesis, such as hydroxycarbamide, may be potent mutagenic active substances.
 This possibility should be carefully considered before administering this medicinal product to male or female patients who may contemplate conception.

-Both male and female patients should be advised to use contraceptive measures before and during treatment with hydroxycarbamide.
+Both male and female patients should be advised to use contraceptive measures before, during and after treatment with hydroxycarbamide.
+The recommended duration of contraception in male and female patients following the end of treatment with hydroxycarbamide, should be 3 and 6 months, respectively.

 Pregnancy